Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

   receive()   fallback()
   ```
     &nbsp;
     depends on what your smart contract need, you can either implement one or both of them.
-Here is the example of implementation
+Here is the example of implementation &nbsp;
+    &nbsp;
     ```solidity
     receive() external payable{
         // some logic here if needed